ThDilos/ThDilos-Protogen-Origin/README.md

 The next step is literally the creativity coding part, but I'm just too tired to continue.

 Actually it can be a complete origin itself right now, but to me it's just forever unfinished

+If you somehow stumble upon this repository, and find my Protogen idea interesting.
+Let me know by starring ig